chas11man/pocket_calculator/README.md

 # Pocket Calculator
+This is a web based pocket calculator.
+It functions exactly the same as every other pocket calculator.
 ### Installation
 This project runs on Flask 0.10.1 and Python 2.7.6.
 It is recommended that you run this in a virtualenv.